 Since then, the medallion industry has experienced unprecedented challenges thanks to the rise of ride hailing apps like Uber or Lyft.
 In today’s evolving market, some medallion lenders have struggled to cope – and many of PCU’s peers have, as was the case in 1918, had experienced difficulty transitioning to ever-changing conditions.
 To this day, management is actively engaged with the sector, and is looking to better adapt it to the needs of the 21st century consumer.

 Thanks to the legacy of financial expertise and professionalism, PCU is looking forward to a bright future that will showcase a new direction for the institution.

 Aside from the restructuring of the existing medallion portfolio, PCU is in the process of building up a diverse scope of new financial products and services to better serve our membership.
 These offerings include the creation of an all-new consumer loan program, our offering and development of share certificate and money market accounts that maximize our members savings, and a slew of technological enhancements that make it easier for both us and our members to properly benefit from PCU’s open charter, a rarity in the credit union industry that allows for a relatively open field of membership.
 These actions collectively allow for new avenues of growth – an exciting prospect for the 100 year-old financial institution that has reinvented itself before, and is in the process of doing it once again.

 PCU is also working to expand it’s physical presence, offering membership even easier access to their fiscal services.
 While based in Manhattan, PCU is working with credit union partners in order to build the necessary infrastructure to service our members across the United States.

-In celebration of PCU’s 100th year, members of the credit union are welcome to join staff, executive leadership, and the board of directors at our 99th annual meeting.
-The event is being held on Tuesday, April 24th at 7:00 PM at 131 West 33rd Street on the second floor.
+In celebration of PCU’s 100th year, members of the credit union joined staff, executive leadership, and the board of directors at our 100th annual meeting.
+The event was held on Tuesday, April 24th at 7:00 PM at 131 West 33rd Street on the second floor.